microsoft/DirectXShaderCompiler/docs/DXIL.rst

 ===================

 HLSL has linking capabilities to enable third-party libraries.
 The linking step happens before shader DXIL is given to the driver compilers.
+Experimental library generation is added in DXIL1.1.
+A library could be created by compile with lib_6_1 profile.
+A library is a dxil container like the compile result of other shader profiles.
+The difference is library will keep information for linking like resource link info and entry function signatures.
+Library support is not part of DXIL spec.
+Only requirement is linked shader must be valid DXIL.

 Additional Notes
 ================